If you catch yourself depending on sugar to energize your day then you’re doing it wrong

 Looking for an energy booster or a quick snack in the middle of the day is something we can’t avoid.

 According to researchers who crunched data from 31 studies, sugary foods and drinks do not improve mood or fatigue but instead they actually increase your energy slump.
-The researchers observed this with different time frames after meals, which include the first half hour, and concluded that sugar doesn’t improve mood or alertness.
+The researchers observed this within different time frames after meals, which include the first half hour, and concluded that sugar doesn’t improve mood or alertness.

-According to Robert Gotlin, DO, a specialist in sports medicine, a regular exercise routine boosts your overall mood and fitness, which contribute to your health and performance.
+According to Robert Gotlin, DO, a specialist in sports medicine, a regular exercise routine boosts overall mood and fitness, which contribute to health and performance.
 Working out and moving your body regularly could significantly contribute to your energy levels throughout the day.

 Note that it’s still important to load up on carbohydrates for fuel and recovery, especially if you engage in sports for long periods.
 It’s only when you munch and depend on sugar to give you energy that can be detrimental to your health.